Starboard side of Le Commandant Charcot small ship as she crushes through pack ice while cruising along a big tabular iceberg.

 Read this itinerary as a guide only; the exact route and program varies according to ice, weather conditions, wildlife encountered and the captain’s discretion.
 Flexibility is the key to the success of any Antarctica expedition.
 Visits to research stations depend on final permission.

-Embark on an epic half circumnavigation of Antarctica, cruising from Hobart, Tasmania to Cape Town, South Africa.
-Explore east Antarctica, including the Magnetic South Pole, Adelie Land, Wilkes Land and Queen Mary Land.
+Embark on an epic half circumnavigation of Antarctica, cruising from Hobart, Tasmania to Ushuaia, Argentina and ending with a charter flight to Santiago, Chile.
+Explore east Antarctica in its entirety, including the Magnetic South Pole, Adelie Land, Wilkes Land and Queen Maud Land.
+These Expeditions include regular Zodiac landings lead by a team of naturalist guides, plus possible added-cost activities.

-Route map of Unexplored East Antarctica & French Southern Lands expedition cruise from Hobart, Tasmania to Cape Town, South Africa.
+Route map of Unexplored Eastern Antarctica Between Two Continents expedition cruise from Hobart, Tasmania to Ushuaia, Argentina.

 Read More